 - the demand for the job.

-There may also be benefits such as bonuses, cheap mortgage and insurance and a pension scheme.
+There may also be benefits such as bonuses, a pension scheme and private medical care.

 - You would generally work normal office hours, but would work some evenings to network or attend events.

 - You may travel to meet clients and brokers.